fsharp/fsharp.github.io/_posts/2014-06-18-fsharp-contributions.md

  4.	**We don't package the F# core library for use on Android or iOS.** This is done by the Xamarin.Android and Xamarin.iOS teams at Xamarin, based on tag numbers we send them.

-So, instead of packaging things, our main job is work cooperatively with Microsoft, Xamarin and others to ensure the F# language are made available to all users of F# on all major platforms.
+So, instead of packaging things, our main job is work cooperatively with Microsoft, Xamarin and others to ensure F# is made available to users on all major platforms.
 This is a key part of the mission of the F# Software Foundation.

 How Your Contributions Flow Cross-Platform
 ------------------------------------------

-Below, you can see a diagram of how contributions to the F# Language, Compiler and Core Library flow through the F# open source ecosystem (click on the image for a full version):
+Below, you can see a diagram of how contributions to the F# Language, Compiler and Core Library flow through the core F# open source ecosystem (click on the image for a full version):

 <a href="/img/repos.png"><img src="/img/repos-small.png" /></a>